DanielsASilva/ballgame-ICG/README.md

 ## Future Improvements
 - Keyboard controls for a game where you can move 360 degrees are pretty rough.
 Being able to use a gamepad to play this game would be ideal
 - Add an idle spinning animation for medals, and a shrinking animation when they are collected
+- Implement a lightning system
+- Use textures for the obstacles, ground and ball